 - A transcript of records from studies containing an average score from I cycle and II cycle studies or uniform master studies,

 - 3 photographs

 - Information on English language proficiency (a certificate confirming English language proficiency on at least B2 level or equivalent required.
 For candidates who completed studies conducted in English language such a certificate is not required),

 - Information on academic activity, especially about publications, participation in academic conferences, awards, internships, work in academic circles and other academic achievements,

-- A prospectus of a research project that can be the basis of a doctoral thesis,
+- A prospectus of a research project that can be the basis of a doctorate thesis,

 - In case of International Candidates, a letter of request for admission to doctorate studies addressed to Vice-Rector for Student Affairs and Quality of Education of the University of Warsaw (example).

 For admission details see: Resolution No. 18 of the Faculty of Economic Sciences Council of the University of Warsaw of March 1st 2017 on the admission rules for the full-time Doctorate Programme in the 2017/2018 academic year

 More on IRK system.

 Duration - 4 years